Gurmeet20SinghX/MLBA_PersonalLoanPrediction/README.md

 # MLBA_PersonalLoanPrediction
 Predicting personal loan acceptance using logistic regression and decision tree models with SMOTE and hyperparameter tuning.
-Includes data cleaning, EDA, model evaluation, and business-focused insights to guide decisions.
-MLBA End Term Group Project with detailed workflow and results.
+Includes data cleaning, EDA, model evaluation, and business-focused insights to guide decisions—a project with a detailed workflow and results.

-# Personal Loan Prediction (MLBA End Term Project)
+# Personal Loan Prediction

 This repository contains our MLBA end-term group project focused on predicting personal loan acceptance using machine learning models.